-My youngest has never stepped foot in a classroom before.
-Well, not a classroom of his own anyway.
+My youngest has never stepped foot in a traditional classroom.

-During the toddler years, he suffered through countless parent/teacher conferences with us as we journeyed through my oldest’s years in public school, but that’s the extent of his classroom experience.
+During his toddler years, he suffered through countless parent/teacher conferences with us as we journeyed through my oldest’s years in public school, but that’s the extent of his classroom experience.

 It’s crazy to think about how different his early years have been compared to my oldest, 6 years his senior.
 He began preschool at age 2 and stayed in public school through 4th grade.
 I worked full time.
 Our lives were just different then.